 Place each filled dough on top of a baking tray lined with a baking sheet.

-Brush each dough with egg, cover the tray with plastic, and place in the refrigerator for about forty-five minutes to chill.
+Brush the turnovers with egg, cover the tray with plastic, and place in the refrigerator for about forty-five minutes to chill.

 Preheat oven to 180°C (350°F).